 Causes for Rejection: Specimens other than serum; improper labeling; samples not stored properly; samples older than stability limits; hemolyzed specimens; frozen specimens; heparinized whole blood

 Methodology: Real-Time Reverse Transcription Polymerase Chain Reaction (RT-PCR)

 Turn Around Time: 3 to 4 days

-Clinical Significance: Infection with Human Immunodeficiency Virus type 2 (HIV-2) is currently diagnosed by the presence of antibodies to HIV-2, the detection of specific HIV-2 antigens or the ability to culture HIV-2 from blood, fluid, or tissue of infected persons.
+Clinical Significance: Infection with Human Immunodeficiency Virus type 2 (HIV-2) is currently diagnosed by the presence of antibodies to HIV-2, the detection of specific HIV-2 antigens or the ability to culture HIV-2 from blood, fluid or tissue of infected persons.
 The Polymerase Chain Reaction (PCR) technique, on the other hand, allows for the exponential enzymatic amplification of selected HIV-2 DNA sequences present in clinical specimens.
-The amplified fragments are then detected by hybridization to an HIV-2 specific labeled prove.
+The amplified fragments are then detected by hybridization to an HIV-2 specific labeled probe.
 As a result, the HIV-2 DNA PCR is a highly sensitive and specific method to detect the presence of HIV-2 proviral DNA in clinical specimens.
 The diagnosis of infection should not rely solely upon the result of a PCR assay.
 A positive result should be considered in conjunction with clinical presentation and additional clinical tests.
 A negative PCR result indicates the absence of HIV-2 proviral DNA at detectable levels in the sample tests and does not exclude diagnosis of disease.